fuglaro/remoteVCC/README.md

 ## Communication Security

 Communication of data streams between the client and host operate over WebRTC.
 WebRTC is a peer-to-peer protocol and requires an initial exchange of messages to establish the communication channel and negotiate the parameters.
 These initial negotiation messages, use a WSS connection, either from the client to the host, or via a router service.
 This WSS connection requires a digital certificate, which must be provided by either the host, or the router (if used).
 When a router is used, it is recommended that this digital certificate be registed with a certificate authority, but direct connections to Hosts can use your own self-signed certificate, which can be registered with the client.

+All keys have 192bit entropy and are randomly generated with commonly used crypto random generation functions.

 Communication is established as follows:
 1. The router, or host, is set up with a TLS digital certificate registered either with a certificate authority, or self signed and registed with the client.